18-Month-Old’s Sleep Schedule

 While every baby is different, most 18-month-olds are awake 5-5.5 hours between naps and bedtime.
 Isn’t it incredible how far your little one has come from when they were a newborn?

-Is there an 18-month-old regression?
+Is there an 18-month-old sleep regression?

-Yes, there’s typically a regression around 18-months.
+Yes, there’s typically a sleep regression around 18-months.
 As frustrating as this may be, remember that sleep regressions coincide with developmental milestones and should be celebrated!

 Potential causes for the 18-month regression include: